CyberFlameGO/hCraft/README.md

    commands (/select), and then subsequently fill them with any block (or manipulate them in some way).
 *  Block tracking, players may do /whodid to check who modified certain blocks.
+*  Portals!
+(World to world portals are supported)
+*  World ownership\membership - Owners/members may be configured for every world.

 Building